micronjs/micronjs/docs/reference/graphics/sprite.md

 ---

     update (delta)

+Override to do funny things.
+Also: this updates the bounding rectangle or circle.

 ---

     recalculate ()

 Force recalculate the object's bounding area.
+It is done automatically, but it is useful to force it after changing the image source (for example).

 ---

     setSource (pathOrAlias)